iviviano/Algorithms/QR Reconstruction/Notes.md

 - Need to figure out zeros (in $\text{GF}(256)$?) of this generator
 	- this will give us the analogy of the syndromes equations in RS

-Except, this isn't quite right, because we XOR after
+Except, this isn't quite right, because we XOR after...